caktus/commcare-utilities/README.md

 - `--app-structure-json-save-folder-path`: Optional.
 Path to a folder in which to save (normalized) JSON data returned by a call to the Application Structure API.
 - `--existing-app-structure-json`: Optional.
 Path to JSON file containing normalized application structure data.
 If included, the script will not make a call to the Application Structure API and will instead use the data contained in this file.
 - `--app-structure-api-timeout` - Optional.
 Seconds for timeout for request to application structure API.
 Defaults to value stored in `constants.APPLICATION_STRUCTURE_DEFAULT_TIMEOUT`
 - `--since` - Optional.
-Export all data after this date.
+Export all data after (but not including) this date .
 Format YYYY-MM-DD
 - `--until` - Optional.
-Export all data up until this date.
+Export all data up until (but not including) this date.
 Format YYYY-MM-DD
 - `--batch-size` - Optional.
 Integer.
 If included, records will be streamed to the SQL db in batches of this size
 - `--verbose` - If flag included, logs of the db sync will be verbose
 - `--users` - If flag included, export table with data about project's mobile workers